 “Limited competition in the glaucoma space, a solid first product launch, strong management execution, coupled with an attractive valuation make Aerie one of our top picks in 2019” cheers Mizuho Securities’ Difei Yang (Track Record & Ratings).

-Excitingly, she now sees “blockbuster potential” ahead for Roclatan if all goes well with the FDA.
+Excitingly, she now sees “blockbuster potential” ahead for Roclatan.
 This sets up AERI for strong commercial execution over the next several years.

 Yext (NYSE:YEXT) definitely fits the bill of a stock with a lot more upside potential.